walles/numbervaders/README.md

 * Add to the launch screen a list of cleared levels and how many seconds each took down to one decimal.
 Enable the player to select an older level and re-play it.
+* Hide controls by default so that we get the full-screen experience, good for production, search for `mHideRunnable`.
+Verify that we can easily show the controls when they are hidden.
+* Pause game while controls are visible
+* Remove click handler from GameView to force full screen, but verify that swiping down from the top still works
+* Adapt font sizes to screen

 ## DROPPED
 * In the Model, create a way to iterate only over our `FallingMaths`